.png)

 freya the clown

-Freya’s clown lives in the space between laughter and vulnerability — where humour meets truth.
+Living in the space between laughter and vulnerability — Freya's clowning breathes into where humour meets truth.
 Her performances invite audiences to see the world anew, with curiosity, tenderness, and play.

 Drawing from her deep experience in physical theatre, mask, and movement, Freya’s clown work explores the poetry of everyday life — the beauty of being human in all its awkwardness and wonder.
 Each performance is unique, shaped by the people, the place, and the moment.